ImagingDataCommons/highdicom/docs/coding.rst

 "Coding" is a key concept used throughout `highdicom`.
 By "coding", we are referring to the use of standardized nomenclatures or terminologies to describe medical (or related) concepts.
-For example, instead of using the English word "liver" to describe the liver (or a word in another human language), we instead use a code such as '10200004' from the SNOMED-CT nomenclature to describe the liver in standardized way.
-Use of coding is vital to ensure that these concepts are unambiguously encoded within DICOM files.
-Coding is especially fundamental within structured reporting, but is also found in other places around highdicom.
+For example, instead of using the English word "liver" (or a word in another human language) to describe the liver, we instead use a code such as '10200004' from the SNOMED-CT nomenclature to describe the liver in standardized way.
+Use of coding is vital to ensure that these concepts are expressed unambiguously within DICOM files.
+Coding is especially fundamental within structured reporting, but is also found in other places around the DICOM standard and, in turn, highdicom.

 To communicate a concept in DICOM using a coding scheme, three elements are
 necessary: